queueit/KnownUser.V3.RubyOnRails/README.md

       end

     rescue StandardError => stdErr
-      # There was an error validationg the request
+      # There was an error validating the request
-      # Use your own logging framework to log the Exception
+      # Use your own logging framework to log the error
-      # This was a configuration exception, so we let the user continue
+      # This was a configuration error, so we let the user continue
       puts stdErr.message
     end
   end